-- iv. review the disclosure of sustainability issues in the integrated report to ensure that it is reliable and does not conflict with the financial information; - v. recommend to the board whether or not to engage an external assurance provider on material sustainability issues; - vi. recommend and comment to the board on the following disclosures arrangements relating to compliance: - a. an overview of the arrangements for governing and managing compliance; - b. key areas of focus during the reporting period; - c. actions taken to monitor the effectiveness of compliance management and how the outcomes were addressed; and - d. planned areas of future focus;

-vii.recommend and comment to the board on the following disclosure arrangements on technology and information:

-- a. an overview of the arrangements for governing and managing technology and information; - key areas of focus during the reporting period, including objectives, significant changes in policy, significant acquisitions and remedial actions as a result of major incidents; - actions taken to monitor the effectiveness of technology and information management and how the outcomes were addressed; and - d. planned areas of future focus; - viii. recommend the integrated report for approval by the board; - ix. consider the frequency for issuing interim results; - x. consider whether the external auditor should perform assurance procedures on the interim results. - xi. review the content of the summarised information for whether it provides a balanced view; and xii. engage the external auditors to provide assurance on the summarised financial information.
+- review the annual financial statements, interim reports, preliminary or provisional result announcements, summarised integrated information, any other intended release of price sensitive information and prospectuses, trading statements and similar documents; - comment in the annual financial statements on the financial statements, the accounting practices and the effectiveness of the internal financial controls; - review the disclosure of sustainability issues in the integrated report to ensure that it is reliable and does not conflict with the financial information; - recommend to the board whether or not to engage an external assurance provider on material sustainability issues; - recommend and comment to the board on the following disclosures arrangements relating to compliance: - an overview of the arrangements for governing and managing compliance; - key areas of focus during the reporting period; - actions taken to monitor the effectiveness of compliance management and how the outcomes were addressed; and planned areas of future focus; - Recommend and comment to the board on the following disclosure arrangements on technology and information: - an overview of the arrangements for governing and managing technology and information; - key areas of focus during the reporting period, including objectives, significant changes in policy, significant acquisitions and remedial actions as a result of major incidents; - actions taken to monitor the effectiveness of technology and information management and how the outcomes were addressed; and planned areas of future focus; - recommend the integrated report for approval by the board; - consider the frequency for issuing interim results; - consider whether the external auditor should perform assurance procedures on the interim results. - review the content of the summarised information for whether it provides a balanced view; and - engage the external auditors to provide assurance on the summarised financial information.